 - You may be able to request an interview with the examiner.

-- If the AFCP is unavailable, you will have to file a request for continued examination to continue the examination.
+- If the AFCP is unavailable, you will have to file a request for continued examination.

 - You could also file a continuation patent application, but this takes your application to the back of the line for examination.

-During this time period, you ought to consider filing a continuation patent application.
+You ought to consider filing a continuation patent application during this period.
 A continuation patent application is merely a refiling of your original patent application.
 Remember the restriction requirement.
 You can seek a patent on those aspects of the invention that you did not elect for examination at this time.
-Plus, if you want to work on broadening the claim scope of what has already been allowed, you can do that through the continuation patent application.
+Plus, if you want to broaden the claim scope of what has already been allowed, you can do that through the continuation patent application.

-To find out how you can improve your patent protection with a continuation patent application, read the relevant section in my free book Navigating the Patent System.
+To find out how to improve your patent protection with a continuation patent application, read the relevant section in my free book Navigating the Patent System.
 Read “Broadening patent protection.”

-An Ex parte Quayle action is where the patent application is in condition for allowance.
-Still, there is a deficiency in the patent application related to the form of the patent application.
+An Ex parte Quayle action is where the patent application is in condition for allowance but there are still deficiencies in the patent application related to the form of the patent application.
 For example, you may have to fix a number on the drawings.